 Policy framework for reducing homelessness and service response

-Governments across Australia fund a range of services to provide support to people who are experiencing homelessness or who are at risk of homelessness.
-These services are delivered by non-government organisations including agencies specialising in delivering services to specific target groups (such as young people or people experiencing family and domestic violence), as well as those that provide more generic services to those facing housing instability.
+Governments across Australia fund a range of services to support people who are homeless or who are at risk of homelessness.
+These services are delivered by non-government organisations including agencies specialising in delivering services to specific target groups (such as young people or people experiencing domestic violence), as well as those that provide more generic services to those facing housing crises.

-- Information about people who have received assistance from specialist homelessness agencies in 2018–19, the type of assistance they received, and changes in their housing whilst receiving support.
+- Data about people who received assistance from specialist homelessness agencies in 2017–18, the type of assistance they received, and changes in their housing whilst receiving support and other circumstances.

-- Client characteristics, the services they received, and their outcomes, including changes over time.
+- Changes in client characteristics, the services they received, and their outcomes, including over time.

-People who are experiencing homelessness or who are at risk of homelessness may also access a range of mainstream services that are available to the broader community (such as income support payments or health services).
+People who are homeless or at risk of homelessness may also access a range of mainstream services that are available to the broader community (such as income support payments or health services).
 These services are not described in this report.

 The policy framework for reducing homelessness

 In the 2017–18 Budget, the Federal Government announced the establishment of a new National Housing and Homelessness Agreement (NHHA), which came into effect on 1 July 2018.
 This agreement reformed previous funding agreements with states and territories (the National Affordable Housing Agreement (NAHA) supported by the National Partnership Agreement on Homelessness (NPAH)).
-The NHHA provides more than $1.5 billion in Commonwealth funding to the states and territories a year, including dedicated funding of $121 million for homelessness services in 2018–19, which states were required to match.
-Funding for homelessness services will be ongoing and indexed for the first time to provide certainty to front line services assisting Australians who are experiencing homelessness or who are at risk of homelessness (CFFR 2018).
-All SHS must contribute to the SHSC under this agreement.
+The SHSC data in the 2017–18 annual report has been collected while the former NAHA and NPAH agreements were in place.
+The NHHA will provide $4.6 billion in Commonwealth funding to the states and territories over three years, including $375 million for homelessness services, which states will be required to match.
+Funding for homelessness services will be ongoing and indexed for the first time to provide certainty to front line services assisting Australians who are experiencing homelessness or who are at risk of homelessness .

 - women and children affected by family and domestic violence